hyplabs/ts-chainlink-datafeed/README.md

 # ChainLinkDataFeed

-This TypeScript project provides a ChainLink data feed that can be used to retrieve data from the Ethereum network.
-It uses the EAC contract and ABI to retrieve data from the network.
+This TypeScript project provides a ChainLink data feed that can be used to retrieve data from any EVM chain on http://data.chain.link.

 ## Setup